 An alternative to 1099 for international contractors

 This option is less risky than 1099 for international contractors because responsibility for complying with all the payroll and employment laws in the country shifts to the employer of record.
-As an employer of record client, you can benefit from the talent of international workers and manage their day-to-day contributions, but the employer of record handles the HR, payroll and compliance requirements of the global employment.
+As an employer of record client, you can benefit from the talent of international workers and manage their day-to-day contributions, but the employer of record handles the employer leasing agreement, HR, payroll and compliance requirements of the global employment.

 The employer of record model is also less costly—in both money and time—than establishing an entity in a country.
 The only monetary cost to the company is the fee associated with the employer of record service, a fraction of the expense required for setting up a legal entity in a country.
 Additionally, the time cost is cut extensively because, depending on the country, an employer or record can onboard employees in a matter of weeks.

 Learn more about our first-to-market employer of record solution, Global Employment Outsourcing (GEO), and how it can help ensure global worker compliance without taking on the risks associated with international contractors.
 Contact us today to speak with one of our global solutions advisors.